RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 What hardware does HIP support?
 -------------------------------

--  For AMD platforms, HIP runs on the same hardware that the HCC mode supports.
-See the ROCm documentation for the list of supported platforms.
+- For a list of AMD-supported platforms, see https://github.com/RadeonOpenCompute/ROCm#supported-gpus
 -  For Nvidia platforms, HIP requires Unified Memory and should run on any device supporting CUDA SDK 6.0 or newer.
 We have tested the NVIDIA Titan and Tesla K40.

 Do HIPIFY tools automatically convert all source code?